sgf14/java-maven-notes/java-maven-notes/web/notes/README_createMavenProj_JavaWebApp.md

 	package otherwise.
 4) Instantiate an initial java class file under base level package [prod].  ie HelloWorld.java as a start and to test server
 5) In folder set [not java] open src/main/webapp folder.
 Create a web/WEB_INF folders for jsp/css/js files- see below for archetype above notes.
-Havent figured out an archetype that has base level 'web' folder.
+Have not figured out an archetype that has base level 'web' folder.
 6) Add web.xml file under base web/WEB-INF folder, and populate with basic details- see past projects
 7) Add index.jsp file to
 8) Update POM